275 429

 Roles and Responsibilities of the Expert Witness

-1. Expert Analysis: Litigation support expert witnesses conduct thorough analyses of building-related issues at the heart of legal disputes, such as construction defects, design flaws, building code violations, or project management failures.
+Expert Analysis: Litigation support expert witnesses conduct thorough inspection of building-related issues at the heart of legal disputes, such as construction defects, design flaws, building code violations, or project management failures.

 • Architecture and design